aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/sct.md

     ![Connect to Oracle](images/sct_oracle.png)

 4. Click **Connect to Amazon Aurora(PostgreSQL compatible)** on the Select Template page.
-Enter the source database configurations in the form, and click **Test Connection**.
+Enter the source database details in the form, and click **Test Connection**.
 Once the connection is successfully tested, click **Next**.

     Parameter | Value